-The Deferred Fee Program allows students to defer one-half of their current semester fees for fall and spring terms.
+The Deferred Fee Program allows students to defer onehalf of their current semester fees for fall and spring semesters.
 Only students without a financial obligation to the University from a prior semester may defer fees, and they must pay a \$20 non-refundable, non-deferrable additional fee to do so.
 Payment dates are as follows: